 In 2017, with the guidance of Chalmers Heritage Conservation Ltd., St. Mary’s University started renovations to restore the Heritage Water Tower on the St. Mary’s campus.
 Completion of the restoration and conservation work of the rare 80-foot wooden structure ensured that this landmark would be preserved for the appreciation and enjoyment of current and future generations.
 The renovations to redevelop this space allowed St. Mary’s the opportunity to redevelop the interior of the tower, including refinishing of the original wood paneling, heating of the structure and meticulous rebuilding of the two pumps once used to circulate groundwater.

 “We are so fortunate to have this iconic landmark on the St. Mary’s campus,” said Dr. Gerry Turcotte, President and Vice Chancellor of St. Mary’s University.
-“But just as importantly, we are fortunate that the Mauro family were able to realize a vision for this one-of-a-kind building, and that through them we were able to create a cultural hub that will now serve our wider community.”
+“But just as importantly, we are fortunate that we were able to realize a vision for this one-of-a-kind building, and that through the Mauros and the Government of Alberta we were able to create a cultural hub that will now serve our wider community.”

 The first official exhibition in the new Mauro Gallery — Aisinna’kiiks — was opened during Aboriginal Awareness Week and is dedicated to First Nations and Métis artists and is open to the public for viewing by appointment until mid-September.

 Winner in Resource Conservation Public: Water Tower at St. Mary’s University